 Managed service providers need to know and understand essential components in their niche.
-Thus, it is important to discover what the top 5 MSPs should know about endpoint security are.
+Thus, it is important to discover what the top 5 things that MSPs should know about endpoint security are.
 In the current MSP landscape, where cyber threats and attacks are constant, knowing this kind of protection is a must.
 This subject is quite vital as it can either make or break your MSP business in general.

 What are the top 5 things MSPs should know about endpoint security?